-The PROFILE Study: Understanding why some men are at higher risk of prostate cancer
+The PROFILE Study: Understanding why some people are at higher risk of prostate cancer

 Winston, Richard, Frederick and Olivier talk about why it is important to understand prostate cancer risk and what it is like to take part in the PROFILE study.
-This video was created in partnership with the men and the PROFILE team in an involvement project led by Dr Emma Hainsworth, Nurse Researcher at The Royal Marsden.
-It was funded by a patient and public involvement and engagement grant from the NIHR Biomedical Research Centre at The Royal Marsden and the ICR.
+This video was created in partnership with the patients/members of the public and the PROFILE team in an involvement project led by Dr Emma Hainsworth, Nurse Researcher at The Royal Marsden.
+It was funded by a patient and public involvement and engagement grant from the NIHR Biomedical Research Centre at The Royal Marsden Hospital and The Institute of Cancer Research.

-The PROFILE study is currently recruiting men aged 40-69 years who are at greater risk of prostate cancer, including men of African or African-Caribbean ancestry, men with genetic mutations known to increase their risk and men of European ancestry with a positive family history of prostate cancer and transgender women with any of these factors.
+The PROFILE study is currently recruiting people aged 40-69 years who are at greater risk of prostate cancer, including men of Black African or Black African-Caribbean ancestry, men with genetic mutations known to increase their risk, men with a positive family history of prostate cancer and transgender women with any of these factors.

 You can read more about who is eligible for the study below.